VonHeikemen/lsp-zero.nvim/doc/md/guides/integrate-with-null-ls.md

 null_ls.setup({
   sources = {
-    -- You can add tools not supported by mason.nvim
+    -- Here you can add tools not supported by mason.nvim }
-  }
 })